markwylde/eventbase/README.md

 # Eventbase

 A distributed, event-sourced, key-value database built on top of **NATS JetStream**.
-Eventbase provides a simple yet powerful API for storing, retrieving, and subscribing to data changes, with automatic state synchronization across distributed instances.
+Eventbase provides a simple yet powerful API for storing, retrieving, and subscribing to data changes, with automatic state synchronization across distributed instances and built-in stats tracking.

 ## Features